maidsafe/temp_safe_network/README.md

 ### Statemaps

+> Note: Statemaps are automatically generated for CI integration tests

-It's possible to generate [statemaps](https://github.com/TritonDataCenter/statemap) to get a wider view of what's going on in a network.
+[Statemaps](https://github.com/TritonDataCenter/statemap) can be useful to get a wider view of what's going on in a network.

-Steps:
+Steps to generate:

 0. Install `statemap`